-- 1. Leaf Collection and Mounts.
-Collect leaf specimens from 20 of the more common trees found locally.
-Place leaves between folds of newspaper or magazine and press under weight.
-After 5 to 10 days, mount leaves on heavy white paper, 81⁄2" x 11".
-Use adhesive tape or gummed paper to fasten leaf on sheet.
-Print, in lower left hand corner of each mount sheet, the common and scientific name and the chief uses of the tree.
-Place all mounts in a folder with name of member and club printed on outside.
-Leaf prints may be substituted for leaf mounts.
-Instructions for making leaf prints will be supplied upon request. - 2.
-Wood Collection and Mounts.
+- 2. Wood Collection and Mounts.
 Collect wood specimens from 20 of the more common trees found locally.
 Specimens should be 2 to 3 inches in diameter and 6 inches long with ends sawed square.
 Allow wood to season for several weeks, with bark on.
 Place wood in a vise and saw through middle for about one-third the length of the specimen.
-Then undercut at an angle of 45 degrees until the first cut is met, showing both annual rings and grafn.
+Then undercut at an angle of 45 degrees until the first cut is met, showing both annual rings and grain.
 Sand and shellac cut surfaces.
-Mount specimens on two 8" boards 42" long, allowing ten specimens to each board.
+Mount specimens on two 8-inch boards 42 inches long, allowing ten specimens to each board.
 Fasten specimens with screws from back side of board.
-Place a label card beneath each specimen bearing the common and scientific name and the chief uses of the wood.
+Place a label card beneath each specimen bearing the common and scientific name and the chief uses of the wood. - 3.
 Names of Trees and Their Uses.
 Give list of trees in your leaf and wood collections.
-Show their names-common and scientific-and their chief uses.
+Show their names-common and scientific and their chief uses.
 Indicate with an (x) the trees useful for shade in your community.